palcodes/gatsby-begin/README.md

-# gatsby-begin
+# Gatsby begin

-Trying out data in gatsby
+Trying out some data stuff in gatsby